-Check the direction you wish the work to travel, being sure there are no major obstacles in the way.
+1. Check the direction you wish the work to travel, being sure there are no major obstacles in the way.

-- Position and align the truck to obtain as direct a pull as possible.
-Straight line pulls are the best and most efficient. - 3.
-Set the brakes on your Jerr-Dan unit.
-The use of wheel chocks is also recommended.
+Position and align the truck to obtain as direct a pull as possible.
+Straight line pulls are the best and most efficient.

-Unfold the under lift boom.
+4. Unfold the under lift boom.